syntruth/Nesta-Subpages-Plugin/README.md

 give it the metadata tag of `skip subpage: true` and it will indeed be skipped in the list.

+There are two options that you can pass to `subpages` in a hash to modify what it does:

+    :do_sort         - Defaults to true; sorts the pages by title.
+    :include_subdirs - Defaults to true; includes index pages of immediate subdirectories.

+Also, if you give the method a block, each page will be yielded and the method will return nil.

 ## Installation

 Add this line to your application's Gemfile: